crolllab/teaching/Ecological_Genomics/README.md

 git pull
 ```

-Optionally, you can also download the `app.R`file, which contains the Shiny app code used in Part 5 of the tutorial:
+Optionally, you can also download the `app_load.R`file, which contains the Shiny app code used in Part 5 of the tutorial:

 ```r
 download.file(